'Human error' to blame at Abu Dhabi GP

 Masi has since been removed from his post and F1 race control restructured.

-The report by the FIA world motorsport council ruled the result and the World Championship "valid and final".
+The report ruled the result and the World Championship "valid and final".

-The report is final confirmation that Red Bull's Max Verstappen was the 2021 F1 world champion, not that that was ever expected to be in doubt in the process.
+The report is final confirmation that Red Bull's Max Verstappen was the 2021 F1 world champion - not that that was ever expected to be in doubt in the process.

-Published by the FIA 97 days after the race, it found a number of key errors were made which led to the single final racing lap on which the destiny of the world title changed hands from Lewis Hamilton to Verstappen.
+Published by the FIA 97 days after the race, the official report found a number of key errors were made which led to the single final racing lap on which the destiny of the world title changed hands from Lewis Hamilton to Verstappen.
+It concluded:

 - The race director "called the safety car back into the pit lane without it having completed an additional lap as required by the Formula 1 sporting regulations".